 Free SEPTA for Kids Under 12

-Charging children full freight for transit once they turn four-years-old puts transit out of reach for many families when it should be the cheapest way to get around.
+Charging children full freight for transit once they turn five-years-old puts transit out of reach for many families when it should be the cheapest way to get around.
 Philadelphia should follow the lead of many of our peer cities and increase the age limit for free rides.
 SEPTA, City Council, and local foundations should work together to pilot free rides for children under 12 for a test period to determine how many youths ride transit and what this policy would cost.

 Universalize Student Passes